AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 We will refer to this patch as `GC_IN_ALTS`.

+### Comparing results

+We compile the example program with and without applied change and compare the results.
+We also measure the runtime performance of the GHC compiler itself in attempt to get a rough feel of this affects compilation of usual real world program.

 | HEAD | GC_IN_ALTS |
 | ------ | ------ |
 | [Generated Cmm](uploads/01cba099560bdd650e3fc4ebc2b219a4/T16064.dump-cmm-HEAD) | [Generated Cmm](uploads/af64f3bb565f0494f2054813b8b9de33/T16064.dump-cmm-GC_IN_ALTS) |